awsdocs/amazon-workspaces-user-guide/doc_source/amazon-workspaces-pcoip-zero-client.md

 ## Disconnect from the Zero Client<a name="zero_client_disconnect"></a>

 To disconnect the zero client from your WorkSpace, you can press Ctrl\+Alt\+F12\.
 Alternatively, you can log off of the WorkSpace, which disconnects the client\.

+## Clipboard Support<a name="zero_clipboard_support"></a>

+The clipboard supports copy and paste of text and HTML content only\.
+The maximum uncompressed object size is 20 MB\.
+For more information, see [I'm having trouble copying and pasting](client_troubleshooting.md#copy_paste)\.

+**Note**
+When copying from a Microsoft Office app, the clipboard only contains the last copied item, and the item is converted into standard format\.
+If you copy content larger than 890 KB from a Microsoft Office app, the app might become slow or unresponsive for up to 5 seconds\.